-How Do I Ship My Company’s Hemp Interstate?
+How Do I Ship My Company’s CBD Hemp Flower Interstate?

 The 2018 Farm Bill expressly provides for interstate shipment of hemp, but that does not mean that state law enforcement appreciate the difference between your load of cannabis from one that has more than 0.3% THC.
 People are still getting arrested for transporting hemp flower and distillates legally.

 Put these five points on your list for shipping hemp interstate.

 - drug dogs can’t tell marijuana from hemp

 - COA proves its hemp

 We will discuss Shipping Hemp safely and cover the points above, which are also in the video.
 Good luck to your company with its hemp shipments.
 Consult a hemp lawyer about your business to ensure its protection from transportation risks.

 In 2019, hemp is federally legal but not without any regulation.
 Hemp cultivation and processing require compliance with either federal regulations from the previous Hemp Pilot program, or another state law authorizing hemp’s cultivation.
 USDA has until 2020 to release its final hemp regulations.
 Hemp commodity markets have not fully matured.

 The 2019 growing season will be the largest in the United State’s in decades.
 Hemp shipments will come up, and law enforcement might confuse the crop for the unlawful marijuana.
 Here’s how to get your hemp to its destination safely.

 Have a Plan to Ship the Hemp